flinker-app/docs/docs/faq-for-ifc-viewer-in-sharepoint.md

 > [!TIP]
 > Each upgrade delivers the latest features, security patches, and performance improvements.
 Only a SharePoint administrator can perform the upgrade.

+## Custom permissions

+### Can my organization use a custom permission model?

+Are you an enterprise or public sector organization, or do you need a custom permission model?
+[Book a call with a solution expert](https://outlook.office365.com/book/SupportConsultingonlinemeeting@flinker.app/) to discuss your requirements.